ankddev/zapret-discord-youtube/README.md

 # Troubleshooting
 ## No one of pre-configs helps
-Firstly, check **all** pre-configs all run `Automatically search pre-config.exe`.
+Firstly, check **all** pre-configs or run `Automatically search pre-config.exe`.
 If this doesn't help you, use BLOCKCHECK.

 * Run `blockcheck.cmd`
 * Enter domain to check